 Finding yourself suddenly understaffed for a shift can be stressful, but it doesn't have to make your team and your workplace any less productive or positive.
 In this easy guide, a former hospitality manager explains how.

-This is why it’s important to get ducks in a row, before the worst happens, and put together an action plan.
+It's important to put together an action plan.
 Many businesses are doing this already by implementing more thorough staff training, consolidating supply chains, and utilizing a more aggressive online strategy for maximum impact.

 But there’s an essential piece of the puzzle that can be easily overlooked – what to do on the day, in the moment, if you find yourself understaffed and stressed out.